Leescifer/TodoList/README.md

 ### Backend Only Available

 This repository contains only the backend for a Todo List application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-Frontend will be

-"Frontend is coming up next for upload."
+Frontend is coming up next for upload.

 ## Setting Up Your Own Server and Database